ProjectLibertyLabs/gateway/docs/src/Run/GatewayServices/RunGatewayServices.md

 ## Environment Variables

-For more information on environment variables, see [ENVIRONMENT.md](https://github.com/ProjectLibertyLabs/gateway/blob/main/developer-docs/account/ENVIRONMENT.md).
+For more information on environment variables, see `ENVIRONMENT.md` in the `developer-docs` directory for your selected service.